 The FXU are keen to hear from you if you have new, innovative fundraising activities in mind, as they hold countless charity events throughout the year, and are looking to recruit and select a RAD Committee after Freshers' week!
 If you're keen to get involved and find out more about these opportunities, please email the RAD crew.

 The FXU also offer you the chance to complete one-off volunteering activities, finding a cause and activity to suit you.
 If you enjoy a particular activity, you then have the chance to develop your experience into a student-led long term project, leading a small group and growing your interest from there.
-For more details about Give it a Go Volunteering, please contact the FXU volunteering team.
+For more details about Volunteering, please contact the FXU volunteering team.
 If you're interested in reading about a Humanities students' experiences of volunteering, please visit the FXU volunteer profiles page.

 Student-led volunteering projects